-This is a wonderfully thick, creamy soup–and the great thing is, it doesn’t have any cream in it, unless you choose to drizzle it with some cream before serving.
-It’s the veggies and seasonings that make it thick and creamy, because you blend or process the soup before serving.
+This is a wonderfully thick, creamy soup—and the great thing is, it doesn’t have any cream in it, unless you choose to drizzle it with some cream before serving.
+It’s the veggies and seasonings that make the soup thick and creamy, because you blend or process the soup before serving.
 In addition to tomatoes, this soup also has onion, olive oil, garlic, carrot, corn, sea salt, and basil in it, so it’s very healthy!
 It also has chicken stock, but you could use vegetable stock if you want to make this vegetarian.
+I just made a few small changes to the original recipe.
+I give this tomato soup a big thumbs up!
+Hope you like it too! 🙂

-HEIRLOOM TOMATO SOUP slightly adapted from Healthy Cooking
+HEIRLOOM TOMATO SOUP by NancyC, adapted from Taste of Home

 Makes 10 servings (about 2 1/2 quarts)